-It is natural to ask what would be the gyroscopic precession frequency in a more generalised setting given that metric $f(R)$ is a special case of the Brans--Dicke theories as we will see later.
-The action of Brans--Dicke with an arbitrary potential in Jordan frame is
+It is now natural to ask what would be the gyroscopic precession frequency in a more generalised setting given that metric $f(R)$ is a special case of the Brans--Dicke theories \cite{sotiriou2010f}.
+The Brans--Dicke action with an arbitrary potential in Jordan frame is given as

-Here, the scalar field, $\phi$, has been coupled to a dimensionless constant called the Brans--Dicke parameter, $\omega$, and $V(\phi)$ is any arbitrary potential.
-We should note that the scalar field $\phi$ canonically does not have the dimension one but dimension two like that of the Newton's constant.\\\\ The field equations are
+where the scalar field, $\phi$, is coupled by a dimensionless constant called the Brans--Dicke parameter, $\omega$, and $V(\phi)$ is an arbitrary potential.
+The scalar field $\phi$ does not have the canonical dimension one and instead has dimension two like that of the Newton's constant.\\\\ The field equations are

 and